torbs/eik-lib.github.io/docs/overview.md

 ## ESM imports

-Before we proceed we need to highlight some ECMA Script Module (ESM) import statement basics.
+Before we proceed, we should go over some ECMA Script Module (ESM) import statement basics.

 ESM import statements can be relative.
 A relative ESM import statement must start with either `/`, `./` or `../`: